Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

-Lino renders two types of fields as uses combo boxes: foreign key fields and choicelist fields.
+Lino renders two types of fields using combo boxes: foreign key fields and choicelist fields.

 The combo box on a foreign key can optionally be “learning”, i.e. it can accept new values and store them in the database.
 See How to define a learning foreign key.